andhood94-dev/quant-finance-portfolio-andre-hood/README.md

 # Quantitative Finance Portfolio — Andre Hood

 Each of my projects demonstrates mastery in a core area Citadel values:
-   Statistical modeling
+   Statistical modeling,
-   Machine learning for prediction
+   Machine learning for prediction,
-   Market microstructure & volatility understanding Factor risk modeling
+   Market microstructure & volatility understanding, Factor risk modeling,
-   Portfolio construction under constraints
-   Simulation and derivative pricing
+   Portfolio construction under constraints, Simulation and derivative pricing, and
-   Rigorous, data-driven decision making
+   Data-driven decision making.

 Together, they display my ability to build, test, and refine systematic models — the foundation of high-performance quant work at Citadel.